Instruments Owned by Nippon Music Foundation

 “Joachim”

-This is one of the three 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).
-This violin was later bequeathed to Joachim’s great-niece Adela d’Aranyi, who was a violinist and a pupil of Joachim.
+This instrument is one of three 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).
+It was later bequeathed to Joachim’s great-niece Adela d’Aranyi, who was a violinist and pupil of Joachim.
 Therefore, it is also known as "Joachim-Aranyi".
-The violin had since remained in the possession of Adela's family until Nippon Music Foundation acquired it.
+The Violin had since remained in the possession of Adela’s family until Nippon Music Foundation acquired it.

 “Joachim”